Hikaru is a mess, with a lot of blood in his clothes. Most of the damage is to his side and leg; severe burns, deep cuts.

 "But on the gripping hand,” he says, very softly.

 ”We’re telling three-fisted tales, now?”
-I say, keeping your breathing square and even, the way Dad taught me how.
+I say, keeping my breathing square and even, the way Dad taught me how.

 ”On the gripping hand,” he repeats, locking eyes with me for just a moment, “in my case, at least... finally having the proper endocrine system helps.”